A book on ethics and philosophy of values

 suivre sur twitter

-Near the end of the book, an enigmatic text passage draws our attention.
-Moore defines good as an objective predicate of value, then as an unanalyzable predicate of value: It appears, at first sight, to be a strange coincidence, that there should be two different objective predicates of value, good and beautiful, which are nevertheless so related to one another that whatever is beautiful is also good.
+Towards the end of the book, an enigmatic passage catches our attention.
+Moore defines good as an objective predicate of value and then as an unanalysable predicate of value: It appears, at first sight, to be a strange coincidence, that there should be two different objective predicates of value, good and beautiful, which are nevertheless so related to one another that whatever is beautiful is also good.

 But, if our definition be correct, the strangeness disappears; since it leaves only one unanalyzable predicate of value, namely good, while beautiful, though not identical with, is to be defined by reference to this, being thus, at the same time, different from and necessarily connected with it

-In this passage and for the first time, Moore explicitly focuses on the problem of the relation existing between the concepts of value and good.
-He simply says that one of these concepts is a predicate of the other but provides no further help.
-For being a predicate of something means being related to it by the verb “to be”.
-However, Moore does not clarify the nature of this connection.
-This relation can be analytic or synthetic.
-For example, in a tautology like “a cat is a cat”, the predicate “cat” is related to the subject “cat”.
+What leads us to stop here is that Moore seems for the first time to be interested in the problem of the relationship between the concepts of "value" and "good".
+He is content to say that one is a predicate of the other.
+In the end, this is of little help.
+For to be a predicate of something is to be linked to it by the verb "to be".
+But Moore gives us no indication of the nature of this link.
+Here again, the link can be synthetic or analytic (in a tautology like "a cat is a cat", the predicate "a cat" is linked to the subject "a cat").

-4) A clarification in the preface of the second edition
+4) The clarifications in the preface to the second edition

-The preface of the second edition is particularly interesting, because a few years after the publication of his book, Moore provided a critical review, and his remarkable intellectual honesty lead him to reject some of his own ideas.
+The preface to the second edition is of particular interest in that, a few years after the publication of his work, Moore took a critical look at it, and his remarkable intellectual probity led him to reject several of his own ideas.

-In this case, he defines for the first time the relation existing between value and good: they are kinds and species: It may, I think, also be expressed by saying that G is an intrinsic kind of value.
-When people talk of a thing's possessing 'intrinsic value', part of what they mean is, I think, always that it possesses a kind of value which has this property 2.
+For the first time, he defines the relationship between value and good.
+It is a relation of kind to species: It may, I think, also be expressed by saying that good is an intrinsic kind of value.
+When people talk of a thing's possessing 'intrinsic value', part of what they mean is, I think, always that it possesses a kind of value which has this property [being good] 2 .

-Moore insists: G and some other predicates [...] share with it the peculiarity that to ascribe them to things is to ascribe a kind of value to these things [...].
-In saying this of G, I am, therefore, I think, ascribing to it a very peculiar position among predicates 3.
+Moore insists: Good and some other predicates [...] share with it the peculiarity that to ascribe them to things is to ascribe a kind of value to these things [...].
+In saying this of Good, I am, therefore, I think, ascribing to it a very peculiar position among predicates 3 .

-Above all, it is unclear how Moore can maintain that good is a simple notion, which contains, unlike complex notions, no other notion.
-For if good is a kind of value, it must at least contain the notion in question (value).
-We will continue this analysis with our example: What is a Granny Smith, if it does not itself contain the notion of apple?
-And what is a waltz if it has nothing to do with music?
+Above all, it is hard to see how Moore can maintain that the good is a simple notion which, unlike complex notions, contains no other notion.
+For if the good is a kind of value, it must at least contain within itself the notion of which it is one of the kinds: that of value.
+To take our example again, what would a Granny Smith be if it did not contain within itself the notion of an apple?
+What is a waltz if it has nothing to do with music?

-Only the first case is possible for good as in Moore’s opinion: It may possibly be true that G is unanalyzable, and therefore cannot be expressed by other words, which contain an analysis of it.
+Only the second case is possible for "good" according to Moore: It may possibly be true that Good is unanalyzable, and therefore cannot be expressed by other words, which contain an analysis of it.
 But it is certainly not true that it cannot be expressed by other words, at all. [...]
 In English, we [use] other words or phrases as synonyms for 'good', in this sense.
 It is obvious, for instance, that the word 'desirable' is sometimes so used; and so also is the phrase 'intrinsically valuable', which I myself use for it later.
-It is therefore simply false that G is different from any predicate which we express by words or phrases other than 'good' 4.
+It is therefore simply false that Good is different from any predicate which we express by words or phrases other than 'good' 4.

 1. Ibid., chap.
 6, §121